-•Nocturnal hallucinations can be terrifying and threatening for the patient, occurring as part of a vivid nightmares in the second part of the night; it’s called REM behavior disorder (or RBD as an acronym).
-RBD has to be diagnosed as it required as specific therapeutic strategy (some drugs are worsening RBD and have to be stopped) and a specific treatment of the sleep disorder.has to be started.
-Visual hallucinations related to a RBD phenomenon. can occurred also after an afternoon nap, when the patient wakes up.
+A parkinsonian patient can see some familiar person or animal which are not present at that time.
+It is a visual hallucination; rarely they hear voices or music ( auditory hallucination) Visual hallucination can be distressing, in particular, if the patient is seeing a relative who is dead for many years and has not the full insight of the unreality of the vision.
+Visual hallucinations can happen during the day or at night.
+Nocturnal hallucinations can be terrifying and threaten for the patient, occur as part of vivid nightmares in the second part of the night; it’s called REM behavior disorder (or RBD as an acronym).
+RBD has to be diagnosed as it required as a specific therapeutic strategy (some drugs are worsening RBD and have to be stopped) and a specific treatment of the sleep disorder.has to be started.
+Visual hallucinations related to a RBD phenomenon. can occur also after an afternoon nap, when the patient wakes up.

 Daytime hallucinations can be due to the high doses of antiparkinsonian drugs ( the dopaminergic psychosis).
-It’s usually related to the Dopaminergic agonist, the anticholinergic drugs or the Amantadine; usually the patient is also confused.
-Its very important to recognise this psychosis as the antiparkinsonian drugs have to be decreased very cautiously.
+It’s usually related to the Dopaminergic agonist, the anticholinergic drugs or the Amantadine; usually, the patient is also confused.
+It’s very important to recognise this psychosis as the antiparkinsonian drugs have to be decreased very cautiously.